 Diane Girard, Administrative Assistant, J.D.
-Power Center for Liberal Arts in the World dgirard@holycross.edu 508-793-3890
+Power Center for Liberal Arts in the World

+508-793-3026 | Smith 333

 Appendix 1: Academic Integrity Policy

 All education is a cooperative enterprise between faculty and students.
 This cooperation requires trust and mutual respect, which are only possible in an environment governed by the principles of academic integrity.
 As an institution devoted to teaching, learning, and intellectual inquiry, Holy Cross expects all members of the College community to abide by the highest standards of academic integrity.
 Any violation of academic integrity undermines the student-faculty relationship, thereby wounding the whole community.
 The principal violations of academic integrity are plagiarism, cheating, and collusion.